urbanjost/M_intrinsics/docs/intrinsics.md

    valid for the _integer_ kind available with the most bits on the current platform.

- - The return value is of type _logical_ and of the default kind.
+ - The return value is of type default _logical_.

 ### **Description**